smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 ### Test Settings

-Test settings, such as node count and test duration, control the behaviour of the test. `example.toml` contains a standard test config with an override called `shorter-test`:
+Test settings, such as node count and test duration, control the behavior of the test. `example.toml` contains a standard test config with an override called `shorter-test`:

 ```toml
 # test settings
 [tests]